Sxmon17/Task-Tracker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.1.

+I basically reengineered the website from this youtube video https://www.youtube.com/watch?v=3dHNOWTI7H8.
+I made some changes because the video was written in an older version of angular so the coe was somehow useless most of the time.
+But now you have it as Angular 13!

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.